teaching-on-testbeds/k8s-ml/deploy_k8s/index.md

 - *Resource management:* Kubernetes allows you to set resource limits and requests for your applications, ensuring that the application have the resources to run efficiently.

-*Pods* are the basic components in Kubernetes and are used to deploy and manage containerized applications in a scalable and efficient way.They are designed to be ephemeral, meaning they can be created, destroyed, and recreated as needed.
+*Pods* are the basic components in Kubernetes and are used to deploy and manage containerized applications in a scalable and efficient way.
+They are designed to be ephemeral, meaning they can be created, destroyed, and recreated as needed.
 They can also be replicated, which allows for load balancing and high availability.

-In our cluster node-1 is the master node so we will log into node-1.
+Although we will eventually deploy pods across all three of our nodes, our deployment will be managed from the "master" node, which is node-0.

 To deploy an app on a kubernetes cluster we need a manifest file.
 We have the manifest in the folder deploy_k8s named as deployment_k8s.yaml , lets go to the folder :